aaronaddleman/aaronaddleman-academic/content/code/dev-env/source/mkdocs.md

 Getting started with MkDocs is pretty easy, but I have come up with a method that might make things even easier.
 The following project streamline this with a container defined in a `Dockerfile`.

+## Easy-MkDocs

+I created a simple [project called `Easy-MkDocs`](https://easy-mkdocs.addleman.dev) to help in running `mkdocs` a little easier with containers.

+Please use if you find it helpful.